hari-p8-io/clearpathgateway/services/fast-router-service/README-LOCAL.md

 # Fast Router Service – Local Development Guide

 This guide documents how to build, run, and validate the `fast-router-service` locally.
-It includes infra setup, ports, commands, message flow, validation/transformation details, and troubleshooting.
+It includes infrastructure setup, ports, commands, message flow, validation/transformation details, and troubleshooting.

 ## What this service does
 - Consume ISO 20022 payment XML from ActiveMQ queue `payment.inbound`.